-So, how long does an appraisal take and what is the exact process?
-We’ll discuss these topics below.
+Curious about how long an appraisal takes and what the process entails?
+Let’s explore these topics below.

 What is the Home Appraisal Process?